Dr. Kevin Kinghorn

 Accessible philosophy pieces for general readership

 - “A Case of Insincerity: What Does it Mean to Deceive Someone?”
-Printed in Sherlock Holmes and Philosophy (forthcoming).
+Printed in The Philosophy of Sherlock Holmes (2012).
 While it an interesting question when deception is and isn’t morally acceptable (e.g., telling Aunt Phylllis you like her hat vs. a conman cheating Aunt Phyllis out of her savings), I pursue in this article the prior question of what deception is exactly.
 What conditions would need to be met for us to say an act of deception has taken place?
 I use the many examples of Sherlock Holmes’s disguises and misdirections to show the inadequacy of various attempted definitions of ‘deceive’, before finally settling on an account of deception and showing a surprising implication it has for Holmes’s relationship with his nemesis, Professor Moriarty.
+(Download PDF)

 Philosophy pieces a bit more academic in nature

-- “Pushing the Mystery Button: The Limits of Logic and Language” To be printed in a forthcoming festshrift in honor of our own Larry Wood.
+- “Pushing the Mystery Button: The Limits of Logic and Language” Printed in The Continuing Relevance of Wesleyan Theology: Essays in Honor of Laurence Wood (2011).
+To be printed in a forthcoming festshrift in honor of our own Larry Wood.
 Do theological affirmations and/or the findings of modern science ‘transcend’ in any way the laws of logic?
 What are the senses of ‘mystery’ to which Christians might appeal in describing God, and what implications follow when we claim that God transcends the language we use to describe him?
+(Download PDF)